zehaochen19/vanilla-lang/README.md

 - No modules
 - No higher-kinded types
+  - Well, this is just a System F :(
+  - I plan to extend this language to a System Fω minus type lambdas in future

-For simplicity, this programming language only supports type checking and evaluation on closed terms.
+- For simplicity, this programming language only supports type checking and evaluation on closed terms.

 ## Grammar